Board of Directors and Staff

-Timothy Otte, Publishing Assistant
+Timothy Otte, Development Assistant

 Timothy Otte joined Coffee House Press as Publishing Assistant in 2016 after five years in the tea industry.
 He studied English and theater at St. Olaf College and was a selected participant in the 2014-15 Loft Literary Center Mentor Series in Poetry.
 His writing has appeared internationally in a variety of journals and was recently set to music.
 When not at work, he is probably walking his dogs or reading, often out loud.

 Jay Peterson, CHP in the Stacks Project Coordinator